Derek Carr Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Recent Performances

-- Carr put together a 341-yard performance against the Broncos last week, completing 66.7% of his passes and throwing for two touchdowns.
+- In last week's outing against the Broncos, Carr had 341 yards while completing 66.7% of his passes, while throwing two touchdowns.

 Carr's Las Vegas Teammates